do-know/Crypt-LE/README.md

 ### CLIENT

 With `le.pl` you should be able to quickly get your SSL certificates issued.
-Run it without parameters to see how it is used.
+Run it without parameters to see how it is used or with --help for an extended help and examples.
 The client supports 'http' and 'dns' challenges out of the box.

 > **Important:** By default all your actions are run against the test server, which behaves exactly as the live one, but produces certificates **not** trusted by the browsers.
 Once you have tested the process and want to get an actual **trusted** certificate, always append **`--live`** parameter to the command line.